Edwardian Names Ready to Revive

 Euros – “gold”

-Haulfryn – “sun hill”
+Heulfryn – “sun hill”

-Islwyn – “under grove”
+Islwyn – “below the grove”

-And it wasn’t just with first names that British Edwardians liked to be different.
+It wasn’t just with first names that British Edwardians liked to be different.
 A particularly interesting quirk of Edwardian parents was their love of assonance and alliteration.

-Below are a few samples of recorded Edwardian alliterative and assonantal names:
+Below are a few samples of recorded Edwardian alliterative and assonantal names.